amine-baaa/gruntwork-terraform-on-premise-cloud-aws-wan/README.md

 ---

+## Security

+This solution supports companies requiring stringent security compliance by implementing comprehensive traffic inspection and control:

+- **North-South Traffic Inspection**:
+  - **On-Premises Connectivity (Ingress and Egress)**: All incoming (ingress) and outgoing (egress) traffic between on-premises data centers and AWS passes through centralized **Inspection VPCs**.
+This ensures that data moving between on-premises and cloud environments is thoroughly inspected for security threats and compliance adherence.
+  - **Internet Connectivity (Egress Only)**: VPCs within AWS have egress-only access to the internet, primarily for purposes like downloading updates or patches.
+This outbound internet traffic is routed through the **Inspection VPCs** for security checks. **Ingress from the internet is not implemented in this case**.

+- **East-West Traffic Inspection**:
+  - **Inter-VPC Communication**: Traffic between VPCs within AWS (e.g., between Production and Shared Services) is routed through the **Inspection VPCs** via **send-via** policies, allowing deep packet inspection and enforcement of security policies between different environments.

+- **Traffic Segmentation and Isolation**:
+  - **AWS Cloud WAN Segments**: The use of segments in AWS Cloud WAN, with defined routing policies, isolates environments (Production, Staging, Hybrid).
+This prevents unauthorized lateral movement and data leakage between segments.

+- **Centralized Security Enforcement**:
+  - **Inspection VPCs**: Serve as chokepoints for all traffic flows—north-south (on-premises ingress and egress, internet egress) and east-west—enabling consistent application of security policies across the network.
+  - **Firewalls and Security Appliances**: Deployed within Inspection VPCs to inspect, log, and control traffic based on compliance requirements.

+- **Secure Hybrid Connectivity**:
+  - **AWS Direct Connect and VPN**: Provide secure, encrypted pathways for on-premises traffic, maintaining data integrity and confidentiality between on-premises networks and AWS.

+- **Multi-Account Structure with Centralized Security**:
+  - **Security Account**: Acts as a central point for identity and access management, ensuring consistent security policies and simplifying compliance auditing across all environments.
+  - **Environment Isolation**: Strong separation between `prod` and `stage` accounts prevents accidental or malicious actions from impacting production systems.

+By thoroughly inspecting and controlling both north-south (on-premises ingress and egress, internet egress) and east-west traffic the architecture enforces strict security measures.
+This comprehensive approach ensure all data flows are secure, monitored, and adhere to best practices.

+ ---

 ### AWS Account Structure for Environment Isolation

 This architecture employs a multi-account strategy to ensure secure and efficient management of different environments (`prod`, `stage`) through a centralized **Security Account**.